What is hyperthyroidism?

 Radioactive Iodine Treatment: This involves a single injection of radioactive iodine (radioiodine I-131).
 This concentrates in and destroys the diseased thyroid tissue while leaving the normal thyroid tissue intact.
 Pros of this option are that the cat doesn't require anaesthesia, there is no need to give your cat medication for the rest of his life and in the majority of cases, it is a permanent cure.
 In a few cases, treatment will need to be repeated.
 No damage is done to the parathyroid glands.
 Cons are that it is expensive in the short term, and can only be performed at a specialist veterinary centre.
 After treatment, your cat will be slightly radioactive and will have to stay at your veterinarian's until the radioactive levels drop.

-In some cats, hyperthyroidism and kidney failure run concurrently.
+In some cats, hyperthyroidism and kidney disease run concurrently.
 The hyperthyroidism can act to protect the kidneys.
 This is because hyperthyroidism produces a hyperdynamic cardiac state (increased blood flow), which increases glomerular blood flow (GBF) and glomerular filtration rate (GFR), improving renal function.
 Once treatment begins and the hyperthyroidism is brought under control, kidney failure may become worse.
 If kidney failure is suspected, your veterinarian will recommend using drugs to control the hyperthyroidism and closely monitor kidney function.
 That way, if the kidneys do begin to deteriorate, medication can be re-evaluated or stopped immediately, opposed to surgery or radioactive iodine treatment which is permanent.

-Why is hyperthyroidism on the increase?
+Why is feline hyperthyroidism on the increase?

 Hyperthyroidism was first noted in 1979, and since then has become the most common endocrine disorder to affect cats.
 So why has this happened?